imagineeeinc/orbs-js/README.md

 //use 'orbsJs' instead of 'orbsCore' if using skypack
 //if using bundle.run use the import core statment first which is bellow \/
 //const {orbsCore} = orbsJs
-const {ORBS, update, mesh, rect, Vect, down} = orbsCore
+//NOTE: 'orbsCore' i geting deperected in the next release. const {ORBS, update, mesh, rect, Vect, down} = orbsCore
 //set css for full screen canvas ORBS.setFullScreenGameCss()